stacks-network/docs/src/pages/smart-contracts/clarity-values.md

 The Clarity language makes use of a strong static [type system](https://docs.blockstack.org/references/language-clarity#clarity-type-system).
 This simply means that every function defined in Clarity expects arguments of specific types, and that a failure to provide properly typed arguments will result in your code failing to compile, or your contract call transactions failing prior to execution.

-In order to build web applications that interact with Clarity contracts, you will need to learn how to construct and use `ClarityValues`.
+In order to build web applications that interact with Clarity contracts, you will need to learn how to construct and use `ClarityValue` objects.
 The [@stacks/transactions](https://github.com/blockstack/stacks.js/tree/master/packages/transactions) library makes this easy, as we will demonstrate below.

 ## Clarity Types